zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `cache` - Enables entity result caching.
 You can also configure cache type and other cache options here.
     Read more about caching [here](caching.md).

--   `cli.entitiesDir` - Directory where entities should be created by default by CLI.

--   `cli.subscribersDir` - Directory where subscribers should be created by default by CLI.

 ## `mysql` / `mariadb` data source options

 -   `url` - Connection url where perform connection to.
 Please note that other data source options will override parameters set from url.